AjjMC/ajjnn/README.md

 ## Overview

 This datapack allows mapmakers to deploy neural networks in Minecraft.
-A Python script is provided, which converts a PyTorch model to an mcfunction file.
+A Python script is provided, which converts a PyTorch model to a mcfunction file.
 This file loads the model into the game, enabling the datapack to perform inference.

 ## Downloading and Installing